Appointment

 Fibroadenoma

-Non-cancerous breast lumps that may cause mild pain or pressure.
+Non-cancerous breast lumps that can cause pressure or mild pain — more frequent in younger women.

-Mastitis or abscess causing redness, swelling, and pain.
+Mastitis or abscess causing localised redness, warmth, swelling, and pain — more common in breastfeeding women.

 Duct Ectasia